 for Veterans and the Public

-Nashville Transplant Center
+Nashville Transplant Center - Liver Transplant for Patients

 The information in this section refers to the Nashville Transplant Center and is only applicable to you if this is your designated transplant site.
 Please remember that each transplant facility may handle transplantation differently.